This post may include affiliate links. Thank you for your support.

 Table of Contents

-- Storing leftover salmon with soba noodles
+About this salmon with soba

 Silky soba noodles and tender, protein-packed salmon are soaked in a delicate green tea broth infused with fragrant ginger, pungent garlic, sweet mirin, and rich soy sauce.